n1r7/compliance/policy/aml policy.md

 3. Third line of defense: Audit
     - The third line of defense provides to management and the Board of Directors its assessment of the effectiveness of governance, risk management, and internal controls.

-Libra's unique features and Novi's immutable AML database necessarily redefine the lines of defense model for virtual assets.
-By making compliance an inherent part of the transaction process, Novi can efficiently fulfill its compliance obligations, and prove it has done so.
+Libra's unique features and Company's immutable AML database necessarily redefine the lines of defense model for virtual assets.
+By making compliance an inherent part of the transaction process, Company can efficiently fulfill its compliance obligations, and prove it has done so.
 1. First line of defense
     - Product risks are mitigated through the transaction processing process, which has built-in controls based on Move.
 2. Second line of defense